NathanViaud/epoc-hub/content/privacy.md

-# Privacy Policy
+# Privacy policy

 **Effective Date: [Insert Date]**

-At ePhost, we are committed to protecting your privacy and ensuring the security of your personal data.
-This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our file storage services.
+At ePhost, we are committed to protecting your privacy and ensuring the security of your personal data in compliance with the General Data Protection Regulation (GDPR).
+This Privacy policy explains how we collect, use, disclose, and safeguard your information when you use our services.

 ## 1. Information We Collect